 Make the stuffing

-• Make the stuffing for the filling of your tofu roast.
-Use vegan stovetop stuffing or cauliflower stuffing to make it gluten free.
+• Prepare the stuffing for your tofu roast's filling.
+Use vegan stovetop stuffing or cauliflower stuffing to make it gluten-free.

 Make the binding mixture

-• In a large measuring conatiner, add 3/4 cup chickpea flour, then slowly stir in 1 cup vegan broth and mix it until smooth.
-Add 3 tablespoons nutritional yeast, 2 tablespoons oil, 1 tablespoon Bragg's Liquid Aminos, 4 teaspoons poultry seasoning, 3/4 teaspoon salt, 1/2 teaspoon garlic powder, and 1/2 teaspoon onion powder then and stir well again and let it sit for 5 minutes.
+• In a large measuring container, add 3/4 cup chickpea flour, then slowly stir in 1 cup vegan broth and mix it until smooth.
+Add 3 tablespoons of nutritional yeast, 2 tablespoons of oil, 1 tablespoon of Bragg's Liquid Aminos, 4 teaspoons of poultry seasoning, 3/4 teaspoon of salt, 1/2 teaspoon of garlic powder, and 1/2 teaspoon of onion powder, then stir well again and let it sit for 5 minutes.

 Blend the tofu and the binder

-• Drain 2 (16 oz) blocks of high protein tofu and break it into pieces and put it into a large food processor.
-(If you are using extra firm tofu, use 2 1/2 (14 oz) packages and press it very well to get out all possible liquid.)
+• Drain 2 (16 oz) blocks of high-protein tofu, break them into pieces, and put them into a large food processor.
+(If you are using extra firm tofu, use 2 1/2 (14 oz) packages and press them very well to get out all possible liquid.)

 • Once the broth and chickpea mixture has sat for at least 5 minutes, pour it over the tofu in the food processor.
-Blend on high for about 2-3 minutes scraping the edges frequently until it’s very well incorporated.
+Blend on high for about 2-3 minutes, scraping the edges frequently until the mixture is very well incorporated.

 Assemble your tofu turkey

-• Oil the bottom of a baking dish, then spoon out half of your tofu mixture into the dish and flatten it out smooth.
+• Oil the bottom of a baking dish, then spoon out half of your tofu mixture into the dish and flatten it out smoothly.

 • Place 1 1/2 cups of cooked stuffing mounded up in the center of the dish leaving about an inch around the edges.

-• Cover the stuffing with the remaining tofu mixture and smooth it out with a silicon spatula.
+• Cover the stuffing with the remaining tofu mixture, then smooth it out with a silicone spatula.

 Make the basting liquid

-• Mix together 1/2 cup broth, 2 tablespoons oil, 1 teaspoon Bragg's Liquid Aminos, 1 teaspoon oregano, and 1/4 teaspoon black pepper and pour about half over the tofu turkey.
+• Mix 1/2 cup broth, 2 tablespoons oil, 1 teaspoon Bragg's Liquid Aminos, 1 teaspoon oregano, and 1/4 teaspoon black pepper, and pour about half of the mixture over the tofu turkey.

 Bake the tofu turkey

-• Bake uncovered at 375° F (190° C) for 45 minutes, then take it out of the oven and bast with the remaining basting liquid.
-Put it back in the oven for an additional 40 minutes.
+• Bake uncovered at 375°F (190 °C) for 45 minutes, then remove it from the oven and baste with the remaining basting liquid.
+Return it to the oven for an additional 40 minutes.

 • Allow the tofu turkey to cool for about 15 minutes before slicing.